-- End of term tests and end of semester tests

-- Mastery learning quizzes
+- End of term tests and end of semester tests - Mastery learning quizzes

-- Investigation and problem-solving tasks

-MATHEMATICS - Year 10 2020
+MATHEMATICS - Year 10 2021

 The goal of the Mathematics Faculty at St Margaret's is to empower young women to achieve to their highest potential in mathematics.
 Our overarching program focuses on developing strong positive self-efficacy in mathematics through an approach which centres on mastery goals rather than achievement goals.